joshbegley/nyt-latest/README.md

-**How to Show Proof of Vaccination in N.Y.C.**\
+**You May Have to Show Proof of Vaccination in N.Y.C.
+Starting Today.
+Here's How.**\
-`Starting today, indoor dining, fitness and entertainment venues must check for vaccination status.
-Here’s what to know.`\
+`As of Aug.
+16, indoor dining, fitness and entertainment venues must check for vaccination status.`\
 https://nytimes.com/interactive/2021/08/16/nyregion/nyc-vaccine-mandate.html?searchResultPosition=1

 **School Is Starting.
 Can Children Stay Safe From Covid-19?**\